Predicting sub-population specific viral evolution: Method

-As illustrated in Fig.~\ref{fig:hierarchical_approximation}, $N_t(x)$ can be obtained from the back transformation: $N_t(x)=W_\phi(x)\Bar{N}_t(x)$.
+As illustrated in Fig.~\ref{fig:hierarchical_approximation}, $N_t(x)$ can be obtained from the back transformation: $N_t(x)=W(x)\Bar{N}_t(x)$.
 Thus, the occurrence of $x$ in location $i$ is

 {That is, we rewrite the occurrence of $x$ in $i$ as the sum of contributions from within $i$'s group ($\mathcal{A}$), and from all other groups ($\mathcal{B}$).} Here, we assume that $W_{ii}=1$ and $W_{ij}=0$ if $g_j=g_i$ and $j\neq i$, which is reasonable because the transformation of elements within groups is redundant during the block diagonalization.
 We propose two options to approximate $W$: group-to-location (G2L) and group-to-group (G2G).
+The intuition behind these approximations is that transmission between distant locations is often dominated by some major routines.
+For example, when traveling from an Asian country to the United States, the journey may involve a stop at a major port in Asia before reaching the destination (group-to-location), or it may involve travel between two major ports across continents before reaching the final destination (group-to-group).
+We provide the formal description of these approximations below.

-\textbf{Group-to-location (G2L)}. {The first strategy} approximates the inter-group transformation weight $W_{ij}$, from location $j$ to location $i$, with $\Tilde{W}_{ig_j}$ from group $g_j$ to location $i$ (Fig.~\ref{fig:hierarchical_approximation}).
+\textbf{Group-to-location (G2L)}.
+The first strategy approximates the inter-group transformation weight $W_{ij}$, from location $j$ to location $i$, with $\Tilde{W}_{ig_j}$ from group $g_j$ to location $i$ (Fig.~\ref{fig:hierarchical_approximation}).
 The inter-group transmission term is approximated as